 Leveraging Sprints and Cycles to Maximize Your Budget

 When starting a large project, one of the first things you’ll likely consider is the budget you’ll allocate for the development of the desired software or digital product.
 While this kind of endeavor can pose a significant financial commitment, you don’t need to front a substantial budget right from the start.
 By organizing your timelines and priorities into sprints and cycles, you can maximize results within your budget and secure more budget as you demonstrate proven value.

-The natural rhythm of business breaks time into quarters, and just two six-week cycles equal a quarter.
-You can start to see how much easier product management becomes when we’re thinking in clearly-defined and manageable chunks of time.
-This strategy offers the incredible benefit of delivering high value every six weeks.
+The natural rhythm of business breaks time into quarters, with two six-week cycles in a quarter.
+Product management becomes more streamlined when thinking in these clearly-defined and manageable chunks of time, ensuring the delivery of high value every six weeks.

 Getting to a place where all parties buy into this method of working takes time, but delivering results within a set timeframe will allow you to build trust and earn increased financial investment in the project, if needed.
 The reality is that the full scope of a project is uncertain at the outset, but prioritizing the delivery of immediate value enables you and your team to iterate toward success.

 Flexibility and scalability are crucial elements in product management, as each product is variable.
 The sprints and cycles model works well because it can accommodate the natural evolution of product development and problems that may arise.
 Sprints and cycles provide a versatile approach, allowing for intermittent slowdowns between cycles for milestones, demos, discovery and feedback discussions to ensure alignment with business goals.
 While you may need to pause between cycles or make adjustments to your timeline, sticking to sprints and cycles will help your team fall into a predictable rhythm of producing value.